 Fried jalapeño slices are one of those appetizers that spicy food lovers drool over.
-You’ve got that decadent fried crunch mixed with the hot pepper heat.
-Try a little ranch dressing dip on the side to add a little creamy tang to the mix too.
-It’s a simple recipe to make, too.
+You have that decadent fried crunch mixed with the hot pepper heat.
+Try a little ranch dressing dip on the side to add a little creamy tang to the plate, too.
+It’s a simple recipe to make.
 Simply dip, bread, and fry.
 You can go from prep to plate in less than 30 minutes.

 Are jalapeño peppers not hot enough for you?
 That’s ok.
 There’s nothing saying these need to be fried jalapeño slices.
 You can swap them out for serrano peppers or even something hotter if you’re adventurous enough.
 This is a recipe that’ll work with really any chili.
 For reference, serrano peppers run 10,000 to 23,000 Scoville heat units.
 They’re a good step up from the jalapeño (2,500 to 8,000 SHU), but they have a similar bright, grassy bite.
 It’s an excellent next step up to the jalapeño, and they’re more common in grocery stores than many other chilies.